sebvu/jester-css-framework/README.md

 # Jester's CSS Framework v1

-A very simple CSS Framework, using Josh Comeau's [**Custom CSS Reset**](https://www.joshwcomeau.com/css/custom-css-reset/) for vanilla CSS development.
+A very sim p le CSS Framework, using Josh Comeau's [**Custom CSS Reset**](https://www.joshwcomeau.com/css/custom-css-reset/) for vanilla CSS development.

 > realistically you can just replace/remove the CSS reset, but I keep it here for my own usage